GANs-in-Action/gans-in-action/README.md

 ## 📄 License

 This code is provided under the MIT License.
+See the `LICENSE` file for details.

 ## 🤝 Contributing